| Written by Constance Stickler

 Decarbonisation means reducing CO2 emissions caused by human activity, and the eventual goal is to eliminate them.

 CO2 plays a central role in global warming, which is aimed to be limited below 2°C above pre-industrial levels.
-A publicly declared intention of members across all industries is to become carbon neutral by 2050 so that even 1.5°C can be achieved.
+Members across all industries have publicly declared their intention to become carbon neutral by 2050 so that even 1.5°C can be achieved.

 Why is decarbonisation so important?